oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 ## Step 6: Tidying up the environment

-If you are in a trial tenancy there are limitations on how many Load Balancers and other resources you can have in use at any time, and you may need them for other modules.
-The simplest way to release the resources used in his module (including the load balancer) is to delete the entire namespace.
+If you are in a trial tenancy there are limitations on how many resources you can have in use at any time, and you may need them for other modules.
+The simplest way to release the resources used in this module is to delete the entire namespace.

   1. In the OCI Cloud shell type